shrey-04/Asset-Tracking-System/README.md

 # Asset-Tracking-System
 It is a blockchain application which can help in tracking of assets.
-The code is in the respective branches.
+The backend and frontend code is in the respective branches.

 ## Technologies Used:
 1. Angular JS for frontend